“High aims form high characters, and great objects bring out great minds” – Tryon Edwards

-When a workbook is opened or created VBA automatically creates the VBA object for it.
-It also creates the worksheet object for each worksheet in the workbook.
+When a workbook, is opened or created, VBA automatically creates the VBA object for it.
+It also creates the worksheet object for each worksheet in that workbook.

 Conversely, when we close the workbook VBA will automatically delete the VBA objects associated with it.

 This is great news.
 VBA is doing all the work for us.
 So when we use Workbooks.Open, VBA opens the file and creates the workbook object for the workbook.

 An important point to remember is that there is only one object for each workbook.
 If you use different variables to reference the workbook they are all referring to the same object e.g.

 Dim wk1 As Workbook Set wk1 = Workbooks.Open("C:\Docs\Accounts.xlsx") Dim wk2 As Workbook Set wk2 = Workbooks("Accounts.xlsx") Dim wk3 As Workbook Set wk3 = wk2

 We will look at this in more detail in the VBA Objects in Memory section below.